Short View of the Immorality and Profaneness of the English Stage

 The second edition of Collier's Short View.

-In March 1698, Jeremy Collier published his anti-theatre pamphlet, A Short View of the Immorality and Profaneness of the English Stage; in the pamphlet, Collier attacks a number of playwrights: William Wycherley, John Dryden, William Congreve, John Vanbrugh, and Thomas D'Urfey.
-Collier attacks rather recent, rather popular comedies from the London stage; he accuses the playwrights of profanity, blasphemy, indecency, and undermining public morality through the sympathetic depiction of vice.
+A Short View of the Immorality and Profaneness of the English Stage was an anti-theatre pamphlet published in March 1698 by the clergyman Jeremy Collier.
+Its targets included nearly all contemporary writers of London stage comedy, including William Wycherley, John Dryden, William Congreve, John Vanbrugh, and Thomas D'Urfey.
+It levels accusations of profanity, blasphemy, indecency, and undermining public morality through the sympathetic depiction of vice.

 Description

 Collier begins his pamphlet with this conclusion: "[N]othing has gone farther in Debauching the Age than the Stage Poets, and Play-House" (Collier A2).
 He goes on, in great detail—despite the title—to give his evidence.
 For Collier, the immorality of the title stems from Restoration comedy's lack of poetic justice.
 With his exhaustively thorough readings—in a sense, pre-close reading close readings—he condemns the characters of Restoration comedies as impious and wicked and he condemned their creators (the playwrights) for failing to punish the playwrights' wicked "favorites".
 As the title suggests, Collier also charges the playwrights with profaneness, supporting his allegations with a number quotations from the plays (i.e. The Provoked Wife, The Relapse, et cetera).
 However, most of these charges are rather mild (at least according to the standards of most modern readers).
 Collier is, of course, unable to give examples of blatant blasphemy, for at the time, they were neither allowed on stage nor in print.
 However, Collier's strategy was innovative for his time (not to mention effective).
 Before A Short View of the Immorality and Profaneness of the English Stage, most anti-theatre pamphlets were merely nondescript diatribes (e.g. William Prynne's Histriomastix (1633)), but with his innovative techniques, Collier comprehensively indicted the entire Restoration stage (see also Antitheatricality#Restoration theatre).